 How Much Information About Your Site Are You Broadcasting To Hackers?

-It should be obvious after using the tool shown above that if you can see all of this information about your WordPress site, so can hackers.
+It should be obvious after using the above tool that if you can freely access all of this information, so can hackers.

 A full WordPress maintenance routine ensures that: